ppotturi/adp-aso-helm-library/README.md

 ### Environment specific Default values

-The below values are used by the aso templates internally, and their values are set using `platform variables` in `adp-flux-services` repositories.
+The below values are used by the ASO templates internally, and their values are set using `platform variables` in `adp-flux-services` repository.

 for e.g. NameSpace Queues will get created inside `serviceBusNamespaceName` namaspace and postgres database will get created inside `postgresServerName` server.